txpipe-shop/partnerchain-reference-implementation/README.md

 ```sh
 target/release/griffin-partner-chains-node --dev --alice
 ```
-With this command you can start a local development chain that will use predfined account Alice's keys, which are set in the runtime genesis as the authority keys.
+With this command you can start a local development chain that will use predefined account Alice's keys, which are set in the runtime genesis as the authority keys.